SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 - Downloadable - SF version 2, 3 or SFe file obtained from the internet.
 (Old meaning referred to the obsolete ROM system)

-- EMU10K1 - The successor to the EMU8000, designed by E-mu(r) for the Creative Labs SB Live!.
+- EMU10K1 - The successor to the EMU8000, designed by E-mu® for the Creative Labs SB Live!.

-- EMU10K2 - An update to the EMU10K1, designed by E-mu(r) for the Creative Labs SB Audigy.
+- EMU10K2 - An update to the EMU10K1, designed by E-mu® for the Creative Labs SB Audigy.

-- EMU20K1 - The successor to the EMU10K2, designed by E-mu(r) for the Creative Labs SB X-Fi.
+- EMU20K1 - The successor to the EMU10K2, designed by E-mu® for the Creative Labs SB X-Fi.

 - EMU20K2 - An update to the EMU20K1, please refer [here](https://en.wikipedia.org/wiki/Sound_Blaster_X-Fi) for information on SB X-Fi cards that include it.